 “I’m sorry,” said Blue.
 “He made me.”

-She rolled her eyes, “We don’t have time to argue now.
+She rolled her eyes.
+“We don’t have time to argue now.
 Come with me—the both of you.”

 A pair of cold, stern eyes watched the second hand tick on the large clock above the door out of the General’s office—Her office.
 A lavish spectacle of architecture she had earned through years of loyal service to the President.
 She had always stood proudly behind the Banks clean record and reputation of a dominating force over the Process population.
 But tonight, that clean record had been soiled and someone had to answer for it.

 Her Female instincts told her the news she was about to receive would not be anything short of infuriating.
-And it would to be foolish to deny the Female instinct; everybody knew that the Female instinct is the voice of Mother Nature guiding women on to the right path.
+And it would be foolish to deny the Female instinct, as everybody knew that the Female instinct is the voice of Mother Nature guiding women on to the right path.
 A responsibility given only to the Female, so that they may rule all living beings according to Her will.

-The chamber doors opened and Section E night guards Sister Meridith and Sister Jones entered, confirming the General’s doubtful instincts by the dry, solemn looks on their faces.
+The chamber doors opened and Section E night guards Sister Marideth and Sister Jones entered, confirming the General’s doubtful instincts by the dry, solemn looks on their faces.
 All that was left now was to hear it from their mouths.